Understanding Composite Fence Pickets, brushed concrete, fencing covering

 Benefits of Brushed Concrete Finish

-- Improved traction, especially in wet conditions
+- It provides better traction, especially when wet

 Comparing Composite Fencing with Traditional Materials

-- Eco-friendly: Made from recycled materials
+- Eco-friendly: Made from recycled materials.

 The Aesthetic Appeal of Brushed Concrete in Home Improvement